 Not only does the sitter get to sit for free, but there is an opportunity to see Mexico and meet so many interesting people.

 For the homeowner, there is no stress over putting their beloved pets in a kennel, and they can travel knowing all is secure and safe.

 The majority of the house has pets.
 However, as a sitter, you have the option to choose the animals you are willing to look after; for instance, my husband is allergic to horses; therefore, we don’t list them in our preferences.

 There are a few simple steps to get you there:

-PAY A MEMBERSHIP FEE.
+- PAY A MEMBERSHIP FEE.
 You have three membership options: as an owner, as a sitter, or both as an owner and sitter.
-The fees are yearly and very reasonable – $79 USD/per year for either or $99 USD/year for both!
+The fees are yearly and very reasonable: $79 USD per year for either or $99 USD per year for both!

-COMPLETE YOUR PROFILE.
+- COMPLETE YOUR PROFILE.
 This is where you get the chance to shine.
-Don’t worry that there is too much competition or you don’t have enough experience.
-Be sure to indicate if you have owned pets or if you have looked after friends/co-workers’ pets for them – it all counts as experience.
-When we started we had 10 years of private experience but no professional experience, yet we got house sits immediately, so make the best of your profile.
-Just be yourself and be SINCERE!
+Don’t worry that there is too much competition or that you don’t have enough experience.
+Be sure to indicate if you have owned pets or if you have looked after friends’ or co-workers’ pets for them; it all counts as experience.
+When we started, we had 10 years of private experience but no professional experience, yet we got house sits immediately, so make the best of your profile.
+Just be yourself and be sincere!
 It will show.
 Add photos if you have any.
-Pictures do speak louder than words.
+Pictures speak louder than words.